osamaemumba/purview-poc/README.md

     </tbody>
 </table>

-## Setup and Configure Purview
+## Setup and Configure Purview QuickStart

-The following steps are required for a successful deployment of the QuickStart.
+The following steps are required for a successful deployment of the Purview QuickStart.

 * Create an Application Registration in Azure Active Directory.
 Which helps in establishing a trust relationship between application and the Microsoft identity platform.
 Copy the client id and client secret from App registration as shown below:-